2 Markov Decision Processes

 v_ary_to_q_ary = jax.vmap(v_to_q, in_axes=(None, 0))

-Note that by simply considering the cumulative reward as the sum of the immediate reward and the remaining reward, we can describe the value function recursively, in terms of itself.
-The resulting system of equations (one equation per state) is named after Richard Bellman (1920–1984), who is credited with introducing dynamic programming in 1953.
+Putting eq.
+2.7 and eq.
+2.8 together reveals the Bellman consistency equations.
+By simply considering the cumulative reward as the sum of the immediate reward and the remaining reward, we can describe the value function in terms of itself.
+The resulting system of equations is named after Richard Bellman (1920–1984), who is credited with introducing dynamic programming in 1953.

-Theorem 1.1 (Bellman consistency equations for the value function) For a state-dependent policy \(\pi\),
+Theorem 2.3 (Bellman consistency equations) For a history-independent policy \(\pi\),

 Code